 You can easily find a cheap laptop these days for just a few hundred dollars.
 Chances are, though, the machine is slow, taking longer to boot up than the time it took to deliver it to you.
 OK, I exaggerated, but seriously, these budget laptops are a pain to use.

-The good news is: with many of them, you can spend a little more on an upgrade and turn them into great performers equal to those costing twice as much.
+The good news is you can spend a little more on an upgrade and turn one into great performers equal to those costing twice as much.
 But first, you need to pick the right laptop.

 Picking the right hardware

-There are two essential components you should look out for in a cheap laptop: the display and the processor (CPU).
+You should look out for two essential components in a cheap laptop: the display and the processor (CPU).
 These are not upgradeable, meaning you’re stuck with what you get, so pick them carefully.